Ping-YUAN/heartbeat-analysis-ai/README.md

 Recommand using conda to management the enviorment,

 Recoomand intercepter version is: 3.11.5(We run with this version, you can use any newer version)
 `conda install --yes --file requirements.txt`
 or
 `pip install -r requirements.txt`

 Then you can check the files under the folder `notebooks`, there are notebooks for data inspect/preprocessing/modeling/explanation.

 ## File structure

 To understand the file structure check [Project Organization](./organization.md).

+The folder `pipelines` contains the final pipeline that we want to use in production environement.
+The pipeline combining

+- a data shift transformer: to align R wave peak to get better interpretability.
+- a MinMaxScaler that we realized during the training process.
+- a CNN binary classification model.

 ## Run streamlit app on local at port 8080